 Mow grass to the proper height with a mower with a sharp blade.
 Never cut off more than one third of the blade when mowing.
 Grass needs the surface area of the blade to sustain itself.
 Removing too much of the blade creates an environment ripe for disease.

-Don't cut your grass too short, particular for cool season grasses.
+- Don’t cut your grass too short, particular for cool season grasses.
+A minimum of 3 inches is ideal.
 Higher heights usually provide for a deeper root system, looks better, and is less likely to have weeds invading, particularly crabgrass.

 - Avoid mowing when the grass is wet or when it’s dark